 Monday-Friday: 8AM-11:30AM and 1:00PM-5PM

-Closed University holidays; messages left activate page notification
+Closed for University holidays; messages left activate page notification

 Monday- Friday 8AM-11:30AM and 12:30PM-5PM

 How does the ICS Helpdesk work?The ICS Helpdesk uses a program called Request Tracker (RT).
-RT assigns a unique number to each ticket, which helps .
-Critical to the success of the Helpdesk, every request must be input to RT to be assigned a ticket number, whether the request originates as an e-mail message, phone message, or walk-in.
+The RT system assigns a unique number to each ticket, which helps keep track of each help request.
+Critical to the success of the Helpdesk, every request must be input to RT to be assigned a ticket number, whether the request originates as an e-mail message, phone message, or walk-in visit.
 A general outline of the process follows.

 - E-MAIL MESSAGE

-- E-mail sent to email@example.com is automatically input to RT and assigned a ticket number (#3 for purposes of this explanation).
+- E-mail messages sent to firstname.lastname@example.org are automatically input to RT and assigned a ticket number (#3 for purposes of this explanation).

 - The Helpdesk analyst on duty will triage the ticket and assign it to the appropriate technician.